 The Agency's water sources are used to meet treated and untreated water demand.
-Treated water demand comes from municipal (retailers) and industrial (direct) customers and untreated water demand comes from agricultural customers.
-When available, excess surface water supplies are placed into storage locally or remotely for future use.
-Total water supply costs are included in the rate calculation for both treated and untreated water deliveries.
+Treated water demand is from municipal (retailers) and industrial (direct) customers and untreated water demand is from agricultural customers.
+Excess surface water supplies are placed into storage locally or remotely for future use.
+Water supply costs are included in the rate calculation for both treated and untreated water deliveries.